Who to Complain to if You Have Been Treated Unfairly by a Creditor

 Last Updated: March 30, 2017

-States have a number of consumer protection laws to help those who have been defrauded or treated unfairly in a transaction with a creditor.
-Creditors, realizing you may have limited funds to pay them with, might begin to employ unfair and desperate measures to try to squeeze as much money as they can from you before it is too late.
+States have a number of consumer protection laws to help those who have been defrauded or treated unfairly by a creditor.
+Creditors, realizing you are trying to fix your credit, might begin to employ unfair and desperate measures to try to squeeze as much money as they can from you before it is too late.
 These methods may include harassing phone calls and letters and possibly calling your place of employment or your friends.

 In order to protect consumers, the Federal Trade Commission (FTC) has enacted numerous laws to help to protect consumers from unfair practices and the Bureau of Consumer Protection conducts investigations, sues companies who violate these laws, develops rules to protect consumers, and educates consumers and businesses about their rights and responsibilities.